jrehor/kcc/README.md

 9 18 27 36 45 54 63 72 81
 ```

-Yes, we know, we've all been there - *"what?"*.
-But you already have everything you need to be able to read and understand the logic and the order of evaluation of this expression.
+The goal is to make sure you understand the logic and the order of evaluation of this expression.
+You have everything you need:

-Checkpoint exercise:

-* right to left
+* read right to left
-* no precedence
+* there is no precedence
 * no thinking in explicit loops
-* k interpreter to the rescue
+* k interpreter is your friend

-Make sure you get it before you advance to the next chapter, where things will get a lot less innocent, and very fast.
+Take your time, Make sure you got it before advancing to the next chapter, where things will get a lot less innocent, and fast.

 -------------------

 Well done!
-Here is the bonus you've been waiting for. **The meaning of monadic +**:
+Here is the bonus you were waiting for: **The meaning of monadic +**:

 ```q
  mat:(1 2 3;4 5 6;7 8 9)       /shall there be mat